 For federal credit unions spinning off a group, membership notice and voting requirements and procedures are the same as for mergers (see part 708 of the NCUA Rules and Regulations), except that only the members directly affected by the spin-off-those whose shares are to be transferred-are permitted to vote.
 Members whose shares are not being transferred will not be afforded the opportunity to vote.
 All members of the group to be spun off (whether they voted in favor, against, or not at all) will be transferred if the spin-off is approved by the voting membership.
 Voting requirements for federally insured state credit unions are governed by state law.

-Spin-offs involving federally insured credit unions in different NCUA regions must be approved by all regional directors where the credit unions are headquartered and the state regulators, as applicable.
+Spin-offs involving federally insured credit unions in different NCUA regions must be approved by all regional directors and, if applicable, Office of National Examinations and Supervision Director where the credit unions are headquartered and the state regulators, as applicable.
 Spin-offs in the same region also require approval by the state regulator, as applicable.
-Spin-offs involving the creation of a new federally insured credit union require the approval of the Office of Consumer Protection Director.
-The Office of Consumer Protection also provides advice regarding field of membership compatibility when appropriate.
+Spin-offs involving the creation of a new federally insured credit union require the approval of the Office of Consumer Financial Protection and Access Director.
+The Office of Consumer Financial Protection and Access also provides advice regarding field of membership compatibility when appropriate.